jennielin/ToDoApp/README.md

 * ListView / EditText / Button

-* Adapter - between data and views
+* Adapter - map data to a view

 * onClick handling for buttion and list item